Edmonds College Logo

 Credits: 3.0

-Introduction to oral presentation techniques used in all sectors of the business community to convey a variety of information to professional audiences.
+Introduction to oral presentation techniques used in all sectors of business community to convey a variety of information to professional audiences.
 Includes guidelines for the use of PowerPoint slides as a presentation tool.

 Course Level Objectives